qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

 b.delete_op() # Deletes all operations created by the baking object in the config
 ```
 # **Examples**
+The bakery examples can be found in the [QUA Example Library](https://docs.qualang.io/libs/) -

 ## Ramsey at short time scales
-[Ramsey](../../examples/bakery_examples/Ramsey_fringes/Ramsey_Gauss_baking.py) - In this baking example, we are creating pulses for a Ramsey experiment in which the
+In this baking example, we are creating pulses for a Ramsey experiment in which the
 $$\pi/2$$ pulses are made using gaussian with a width of 5 ns, and the distance between the two pulses changes from 0 to
 32 ns.
 It is also possible to change the phase of the second pulse using the *dephasing* parameter.
 The resulting
 pulses are plotted, it is important to remember that these pulses are in the baseband, and will be multiplied by the IF